 (a) a lawyer admitted to engage in patent practice before the United States Patent and Trademark Office may use the designation "Patent Attorney" or a substantially similar designation;

-(b) a lawyer engaged in admiralty practice may use the designation "Admiralty," "Proctor in Admiralty," or a substantially similar designation; or
+(b) a lawyer engaged in admiralty practice in Alabama may use the designation "Admiralty," "Proctor in Admiralty," or a substantially similar designation; or

 (a) A lawyer shall not use a firm name, letterhead, or other professional designation that violates Rule 7.1.
 A trade name may be used by a lawyer in private practice if it does not imply a connection with a government agency or with a public or charitable organization and is not otherwise in violation of Rule 7.1 or Rule 7.4.

 (b) A law firm with offices in another jurisdiction may use in Alabama the name it uses in the other jurisdiction, provided the use of that name would comply with these rules.
 A firm with any lawyers not licensed to practice in Alabama must, if such lawyer's name appears on the firm's letterhead, state that the lawyer is not licensed to practice in Alabama.

 (c) A lawyer or law firm may indicate on any letterhead or other communication permitted by these rules other jurisdictions in which the lawyer or the members or associates of the law firm are admitted to practice.

 (d) The name of a lawyer holding a public office shall not be used in the name of a law firm, or in communications on its behalf, during any substantial period in which the lawyer is not practicing with the firm.